Mission:

 (d) The board is aware of its own role and the mutual division of tasks, responsibilities and powers and acts accordingly.

-(e) The board is responsible for the general and daily management, functioning and results of Connection Circle.
+(e) The board is responsible for the general and daily management, functioning and results of Connection Centre.

-(f) The board handles the people and resources of Connection Circle with care and responsibility.
+(f) The board handles the people and resources of Connection Centre with care and responsibility.

-(4) Connection Circle has the rules for proper supervision, but there is no Supervisory Board within Connection Circle.
+(4) Connection Centre has the rules for proper supervision, but there is no Supervisory Board within Connection Centre.

 The Fair Practice Code Culture